marius-wieschollek/passwords-legacy/README.md

 *  [Credits](https://github.com/marius-wieschollek/passwords#credits)

 ## Summary
-This is the safest Password Manager for generating, sharing, editing, and categorizing passwords in ownCloud 8 and later and NextCloud 9 and later ([see 'img'-folder](/img/) for screenshots or [here for the gallery](https://github.com/marius-wieschollek/passwords/wiki/ownCloud-Passwords-%7C-Gallery-(screenshots))).
-It has full LDAP support and features **both client side and server side encryption** (using combined EtM [Encrypt-then-MAC] and MCRYPT_BLOWFISH encryption with user-specific, ownCloud/NextCloud-specific, and database entry-specific data), where only the user who creates the password is able to decrypt and view it.
-So passwords are stored heavily encrypted into the ownCloud/NextCloud database (read [Security part](https://github.com/marius-wieschollek/passwords#security) for details).
+This is a safe Password Manager for creating, sharing, editing, and categorizing passwords in NextCloud 12 and later ([see 'img'-folder](/img/) for screenshots or [here for the gallery](https://github.com/marius-wieschollek/passwords/wiki/ownCloud-Passwords-%7C-Gallery-(screenshots))).
+It has full LDAP support and features server side encryption using combined EtM [Encrypt-then-MAC].
 You can insert or import your own passwords or randomly generate new ones.
-Some characters are excluded upon password generation for readability purposes (1, I, l and B, 8 and o, O, 0).

-This app is primarily intended as a password MANAGER, e.g. for a local ownCloud/NextCloud instance on your own WPA2 protected LAN.
-If you trust yourself enough as security expert, you can use this app behind an SSL secured server for a neat cloud solution.
-The app will be blocked (with message) if not accessed thru https, which will result in your passwords not being loaded (decrypted) and shown.
-To prevent this, use ownCloud/NextClouds own 'Force SSL'-function on the admin page, or use HSTS (HTTP Strict Transport Security) on your server.
-Also, make sure your server hasn't any kind of vulnerabilities (POODLE, CSRF, XSS, SQL Injection, Privilege Escalation, Remote Code Execution, to name a few).

-The script for creating passwords can be found in [these lines of `/js/passwords.js`](/js/passwords.js#L1898-L1950).

 ## Security
-Currently the app only supports server side encryption with mcrypt.
-A more up-to-date client side encryption will be added soon.
+All passwords are encrypted using a server side encryption.
+Every password is encrypted with it's own key.

 ## API and Third Party Apps
 This app allows full remote control by using a RESTful API.
-Read here about how to use it: https://github.com/marius-wieschollek/passwords/wiki.

 Browser plugins are available for [Firefox here](https://addons.mozilla.org/en-US/firefox/addon/firefox-owncloud-passwords) (thanks to [@eglia](https://github.com/eglia)) and for [Chrome here](https://github.com/thefirstofthe300/ownCloud-Passwords) (thanks to [@thefirstofthe300](https://github.com/thefirstofthe300)).